I will explain how practice without knowledge is dangerous – get educated!

 How would you feel about having an employee who was never trained in your business?
 Would they be effective?
-Would it be worthwhile having them on your team?
-Would they be adding value at its peak level or just skimming the surface with information that they are picking up here or there?
+And would it be worthwhile having them on your team?
+Would they be adding business value at its peak level or just skimming the surface with information that they are picking up here or there?

 Most of us would never allow someone to work in our business without an orientation of some kind.
 Often, once they have had orientation they are then asked to shadow another employee or they are mentored about the way the company works.